hove-io/navitia/documentation/slate/source/includes/interface.md

 Objects order
 ------------

-Unless specified otherwise objects are not sorted and stability of object's order is not guaranteed.
+Unless specified, objects lists are not sorted and stability of objects' order is not guaranteed.

-Examples of sorted objects:
+Examples of sorted objects tables:
 * journeys in a '/journeys' response
 * '/departures' and '/arrivals'
+* '/stop_schedules'
 * stop_points in '/routes/<id_route>/stop_points'
 * '/places_nearby'
 * '/places'